IronDumpling/mini-travel-assistant/tests/chats/README.md

    - Check server memory usage
    - Verify all server dependencies are installed
    - Look for timeout issues in server logs

+5. **Refinement Tests Timeout**
+   - Self-refinement can cause JSON parsing errors in quality assessment
+   - Use `python run_tests.py` (without --refinement) for reliable tests
+   - Use `python run_tests.py --refinement` only when testing refinement functionality
+   - Check server logs for "LLM-based quality assessment failed" messages
+   - Refinement timeout is set to 120 seconds but may still fail

 ### Debugging